genai-personalization/genai-personalization.github.io/pages/GenAIRecP2026/call-for-papers.md

 - Fairness, explainability, and transparency in LLM-driven personalized and recommender systems
 - Efficiency and scalability of LLM-driven personalization and recommendation systems
 - Evaluation of LLM-driven personalization and recommendation systems
+- Agentic systems for recommendation and personalization use-cases
+- Deployment case studies

 ### Important dates
-- Paper submission deadline: November 13, 2025
+- Paper submission deadline: November 21, 2025
 - Paper acceptance notification: December 18, 2025
 - Workshop: February 26, 2026